 If your family is like ours, we eat lots of fruit and vegetables.
 We especially like fresh organic fruits and produce when possible, but we also like to keep the costs under control.
-Below are my top 5 recommendations on how to get great produce for lower prices in Maryland (This advice applies to anywhere in the United States although you’ll need to follow my links to find cheap produce in your area–read further for some great kitchen gadgets to help you make the most of your produce:
+Below are my top 5 recommendations plus some bonus tips on how to get great produce for lower prices in Maryland (This advice applies to anywhere in the United States although you’ll need to follow my links to find cheap produce in your area–read further for some great kitchen gadgets to help you make the most of your produce:

 1) Shop at Costco warehouse stores.
 We love shopping at Costco (Read my review and list of organic foods available there).
 One of the great things is that they stock lots of organic fruits and vegetables, both fresh and frozen.
 Availability varies from store to store, but at the Costco in Columbia, MD they reliably have organic bananas, gala apples, “power greens” (Kale, spinach) and frozen organic corn as well as pineapple and various berries.
 Another great thing about Costco is that it is more Earth-friendly to purchase in bulk.
 I highly recommend Costco for everyone, you don’t have to purchase very much food there to make up for the membership price.
 Find a Costco location near you.